Storgata tram stop

 Storgata tram stop is located on the Grünerløkka–Torshov Line and the Sinsen Line, between the stations of Jernbanetorget and Nybrua.
 It is served by four tram lines, two bus services and two night bus services.
 SL79, SL95 and SL18 trams serve the station.
 Storgata is also nearby the Folketeateret, which is a cultural theatre and the Gunerius shopping centre.
 It is also in close proximity to the Oslo Cathedral.
+There are Narvesen kiosks on both sides of the tram stop (they are not on the platforms.)

 History

 Storgata was opened on the 21st of June, 2021, and was accompanied by the closure of Lilletorget (a temporary tram station to replace the old station of Brugata).
 Storgata was constructed near the defunct tram station of Brugata, which closed in late 2019 for repairs.
 Trams first ran through the street of Storgata in October 1875, as part of the Gamlebyen Line to Gronland.
 These were horse-powered trams, the earliest type of tram.
 These preceded the electric trams that started operating in Oslo in the late 19th and early 20th century.
 Trams only went up to towards the north (i.e. Grünerløkka, Rodeløkka and Sinsen), after the Gamlebyen Line was shifted to run through Biskop Gunnerus gate in 1960.